 You should also know that—except for shifting ROTG back to take place in the same year as Frozen—I make a great effort to STAY AS 100 PERCENT TRUE TO THE CHARACTERS AND SETTINGS AS POSSIBLE.
 Despite the fact that we are taking a page from Disney's and Dreamwork's books and flinging historical accuracy out the window, it is now 1842.
 Earlier this year, in March, Jack Frost became a Guardian, and in July, a young woman named Elsa was crowned the Queen of Arendelle.
 Skip forward to the following December, and our story begins.

 1: THE NICE LIST

-A gust of icy wind tore through the Workshop, sending a shudder through the Guardians as it swept past, rattling the silver lids against their platters.
+A gust of icy wind tore through the Workshop, rattling the silver lids against their platters and sending a shudder through the Guardians as it swept past.
 North slapped his hands down onto the table, rising from his chair and letting out a hearty laugh as the gangly, white-haired figure shot up past the globe, flipping over the Control Station balcony and tumbling forward through the air in a flurry of snowflakes.

 "JACK FROST!" he boomed, his stomach shaking.
 "COME!
 Sit down at table and eat!"

 Jack laughed as he dropped onto the carpet, kicking his staff onto his shoulder.
 "I was kind of surprised to get your summons," he admitted, a wave of confusion sweeping over his face, "Um—what's all this?"

 "I can see that," he chuckled, eying the banners hanging from the rafters above the table.
 "But—um—what—are we celebrating?
 Exactly?"

 There was a faint whirring sound, and Jack raised his eyebrows, glancing back to the other end of the table.
 Toothiana was hovering above her seat.